SevenSenders/sqs-sample-java/README.md

 ## Credentials

-Enter your Seven Senders API key in the `config.properties` file.
+Enter your Seven Senders API key in the `SQSSample.java` file.

 ## Running The Sample

-This sample application connects to The Seven Senders SQS Proxy and retrieves the Queue Url.
+This sample application connects to The Seven Senders SQS Proxy, retrieves the Queue Url and the messages from the queue (if there are any).

 ```bash
 mvn clean compile exec:java